This strategy guide on how you manage your inheritance

 Other than requirements for processing the inheritance into your ownership, you should avoid the urge to act.
 A common emotional reaction to experiencing a loss is to try and take control.
 Give yourself time to grieve and not worry about the money aspects.
 Yes, you can keep reading for educational purposes, but fight the urge to start making bold maneuvers with your inheritance if there isn’t a real urgency to do so.

-3. Be aware of RMD on Inherited Retirement accounts
+3. Be Aware of Withdrawal Requirements on Inherited Retirement Accounts

 Withdrawals from a Traditional IRA or beneficiary IRA is a taxable event, which means it will increase your taxable income for the year withdrawn.